Khuan Khanun district: Economy

 The district is home to the Ban Phraek Ha Agricultural Cooperative, founded in 2015 with 50 members.
 As of 2019, the co-op has more than 300 members, or half of all rubber farmers in the province.
 The co-op buys natural latex from local farmers and, assisted by scientists from the National Science and Technology Development Agency (NSTDA), its factory produces latex pillows and mattresses under its Talung Latex brand from a proprietary latex concentrate called "ParaFIT".
 "Para" is short for yang para, 'rubber latex' in Thai, and "FIT", 'Foam Innovation of Thailand'.
-The demand for latex pillows has increased globally to about 8.5 billion baht in 2018, and is projected to grow 4.9% yearly from 2019–2025.
+The demand for latex pillows has increased globally to about 8.5 billion baht in 2018, and is projected to grow 4.9% yearly from 2019 to 2025.
 At present, Ban Phraek Ha Agricultural Cooperative has the capacity to produce 400 latex pillows and six king-size mattresses a day.
 The co-op is in the process of quadrupling ParaFIT production capacity from two to eight tonnes.